LoopringSecondary/relay-cluster/LOOPRING_RELAY_API_SPEC_V2.md

   - `walletAddress` - The wallet margin address.
   - `owner` - user's wallet address
   - `AuthAddr` - The wallet auth public key.
-  - `AuthPrivateKey` - The wallet auth private key to sign ring when submitting ring.
+  - `AuthPrivateKey` - The wallet auth private key used to sign a ring when submitting.
   - `tokenS` - Token to sell.
   - `tokenB` - Token to buy.
   - `amountS` - Maximum amount of tokenS to sell.
   - `amountB` - Minimum amount of tokenB to buy if all amountS sold.
   - `validSince` - Indicating when this order is created.
-  - `validUntil` - How long, in seconds, will this order live.
+  - `validUntil` - How long, in seconds, this order will be valid for.
-  - `lrcFee` - Max amount of LRC to pay for miner.
+  - `lrcFee` - Max amount of LRC to pay the miner.
 The real amount to pay is proportional to fill amount.
-  - `buyNoMoreThanAmountB` - If true, this order does not accept buying more than `amountB`.
+  - `buyNoMoreThanAmountB` - If true, this order does not allow a purchase of more than `amountB`.
   - `marginSplitPercentage` - The percentage of savings paid to miner.
   - `v` - ECDSA signature parameter v.
   - `r` - ECDSA signature parameter r.
   - `s` - ECDSA signature parameter s.
-  - `powNonce` - Order submitting must be verified by our pow check logic.
-If orders submitted exceeded in certain team, we will increase pow difficult.
+  - `powNonce` - Before an order is submitted, it must be verified by our pow check logic.
+If number of orders submitted is exceeded in a certain time frame, we will increase pow difficulty.
   - `orderType` - The order type, enum is (market_order|p2p_order), default is market_order.

 ```js